-Courtney is a new participant in Family & Children’s Services Women in Recovery (WIR), an outpatient alternative for women facing long prison sentences for non-violent, drug-related offenses.
-Recently released from jail, she was anxious to re-establish family traditions, like Kenny’s birthday celebration.
+Joann is a new participant in Family & Children’s Services Women in Recovery (WIR), an outpatient alternative for women facing long prison sentences for non-violent, drug-related offenses.
+Recently released from jail, she was anxious to re-establish family traditions, like Danny’s birthday celebration.
 The reality of limited resources weighed heavy on her.
 She said, “I didn’t know how I was going to get cake or gifts or decorations for Kenny.
 I didn’t know how I was going to make his birthday special.
 This is perfect.
 I’m so grateful.”

-The gift was Kenny’s birthday bag.
+The gift was Danny’s birthday bag.
 He was able to choose from a vast array of birthday supplies that many children take for granted.
-Guiding him through brightly colored streamers, toys, cake flavors, napkins and more was Julia Butkin, a quiet, smiling, 13-year old girl celebrating the day with Kenny.
+Guiding him through brightly colored streamers, toys, cake flavors, napkins and more was Julia Butkin, a quiet, smiling, 13-year old girl celebrating the day with Danny.
 The birthday bags were her idea.
 She wanted to give WIR families all the necessities needed for celebrating their child’s birthday so that they could create special family memories.

 Some of the most inspiring driving forces in philanthropy are teenagers celebrating their bar and bat mitzvahs.
 Butkin is one of these teens.
 Mitzvah means good deed, and the selfless act of collecting donations for a cause is a fusion of core Jewish values – chesed (kindness), tzedakah (charity), and tikkun olam (social action).
 It is also a way to extend the joy of a celebration, donating and volunteering.
 Instead of receiving gifts for herself, Julia asked invitees to her bat mitzvah to donate to her WIR birthday bag project.
 The request brought in $6,165.36.